Skip to main content

 };

-// Alternative: Use sync endpoint for polling instead of streaming
+// Alternative: Use sync endpoint for reliable polling instead of streaming

 method: 'POST',